Starting a script on boot is not really intuitive, whatever your system.

 The crontab has many options to start a script at a specific time or regularly (daily, weekly, 3 times a month, etc.).

 By the way, I have a post about this specifically that you can check to learn more.

 But that’s not what we are looking for.

-The crontab also add the possibility to start a script on boot, with the @reboot option.
+The crontab also adds the possibility to start a script on boot, with the @reboot option.

-That’s a first solution you can use to start your program automatically, and probably the easiest one to remember in this list.
+That’s the first solution you can use to start your program automatically, and probably the easiest one to remember in this list.